Railing

 No peerage, no land, or horses, houses, industries.

-I've not been to Paris, I haven't known women.
+Paris, I haven't known women.

 Only jungle and granite, and deep blue saltwater.